Rustam-Z/data-structures-and-algorithms/README.md

 - To summarize:
     - **Problem** - a function of inputs and mapping them to outputs.
     - **Algorithm** - a step-by-step set of operations to solve a specific problem or a set of problems.
-    - **Program** - a specific sequences of instructions in a prog. lang., and it may contain the implementation of many algorithms.
+    - **Program** - a specific sequence of instructions in a prog. lang., and it may contain the implementation of many algorithms.

 ### Abstract data type
 - https://youtu.be/ZniDyolzrBw, https://youtu.be/n0e27Cpc88E